AliAhsanNoon/bootstrapBookTheme/README.md

 # bootstrapBookTheme
 This is a bootstrap theme

-Install Dependencies by using the command npm install
+Install Dependencies by using the following command

+npm install